 We all know about the majestic Great Wall, the epic Terracotta Army, the beautiful skyline of Shanghai, and the dreamlike scenery of Guilin.
-However, China is the third biggest country in the world, and there is just so much to see and do, amazing places which just don’t make it onto most traveller’s lists.
+However, China is the forth biggest country in the world, and there is just so much to see and do, amazing places which just don’t make it onto most traveller’s lists.
 Having lived in China for ten years, and travelled extensively, there are a few places I found most people have never even heard of, let alone put on their itinerary.
 Here's a list of where to get off the beaten track in China.

 Guizhou & Hunan

 If you loved the karst scenery of Guilin, and the colourful ethnic minority villages on nearby excursions, then Guizhou and Hunan are for you.
 They have all the beauty of Guilin, minus the crowds.
 A word of warning though: there is a saying about Hunan people, “Sichuan people aren’t afraid of chillies, while Hunan people are afraid of food without chillies!”
 Hunan cuisine is the spiciest in China, almost everything is doused in chilli oil and topped with diced up chillies.

 Chillies aside, if you are a fan of the movie Avatar, then hiking among the dramatic peaks of Zhangjiajie will excite you.
 Or for Guilin minus the crowds, visit the old towns of Fenghuang and Dehong.
 For a totally different experience, visit the communist mecca of Shaoshan, birthplace of “the Great Helmsman” Mao Tse Tung.

 The southwest of Guizhou province, centred around Kaili, is populated by various ethnic minorities, mostly the colourful Miao and Dong people.
 Here you can find small villages of simple wooden houses set among idyllic rice terraces.
 The people still dress the traditional way, with the women often wearing large head-dresses covered in ornate silver decorations.